A Look At The Highest-Paid Female Football Players In 2023

 However, before we can answer who the highest-paid female football players are, there are other factors that need to be considered.
 It hardly comes as a surprise when we say that the majority share of a player’s earnings comes from the salary she draws from her contract with the club and/or her national team.
 In terms of earnings exclusively from a player’s respective team, Australian forward Sam Kerr sits atop the list.
 Her present contract with English footballing giant Chelsea sees her earn an annual wage of around USD 528,345.
 Dutch football player Vivianne Miedema has an annual salary of USD 492,210 with another English behemoth, Arsenal.
 United States’ Alex Morgan sits at the third spot with a wage of around USD 475,511 that she receives from the San Diego Wave FC.

-There’s also the fact that a player’s earnings are catalysed by her brand endorsements and sponsorship deals.
+However, we also have to consider the fact that a player’s earnings are catalysed by her brand endorsements and sponsorship deals.
 In some cases, the amount received from such brand deals even eclipses the player’s salaries.
 Such sources of income also need to be taken into consideration since the amount adds to the player’s overall wealth.
 While the brand value of a player like Alex Morgan or Spanish midfielder Alexia Putellas justifies their place on the list of highest-paid female footballers, the exclusion of Sam Kerr or Ada Hegerberg, arguably the best players in recent times, comes as a shock.

 Keeping the aforementioned points in mind, we take a look at the highest-paid female football players of 2023 on the basis of their annual gross earnings.